-- 1. Be responsible for acquiring the rights, and ensuring that its subawardees/contractors/authors acquire the rights to copyrighted material for inclusion in DOJ publications or other products or deliverables that are developed under this Cooperative Agreement, including the payment of required fees.
-All licensing, publishing or similar agreements with a copyright holder, publisher, or other relevant party shall include provisions giving the Federal Government a royalty-free, non-exclusive, and irrevocable license to reproduce, publish, or otherwise use, and to authorize others to use, the copyrighted material for federal government purposes. - Copies of copyright permissions and publication agreements should be submitted to the COPS Office. - Please refer to Award Condition #21 on page 17 for a complete description of the copyright rights and responsibilities of the COPS Office and awardee. - 2.
-Work closely with the COPS Office and Program Manager to achieve the tasks specified in this Cooperative Agreement. - A COPS Program Manager has been designated to participate in the planning and management of the cooperative agreement and to coordinate activities on behalf of the COPS Office.
-You should work closely with your designated COPS Program Manager to ensure that the tasks specified in the cooperative agreement are met. - 3.
-Provide further detail on project plans as requested by the Program Manager. - Your COPS Program Manager is responsible for providing support and guidance in the planning and implementation of your project, and for taking steps to ensure that program objectives and goals are met as delineated in the cooperative agreement.
-In order for the COPS Program Manager to provide such guidance, s/he must be kept informed regarding significant project plans, activities, and deliverables. - 4.
-Adhere to the requirements or tasks specified in this Cooperative Agreement and do not deviate from them unless requested adjustments are first presented to and approved by the Program Manager. - By accepting this award, you are obtaining federal funds from the COPS Office and agree to the terms set forth in the cooperative agreement.
+1. Be responsible for acquiring the rights, and ensuring that its subawardees/contractors/authors acquire the rights, to copyrighted material for inclusion in U.S. Department of Justice publications or other products or deliverables that are developed under this cooperative agreement, including the payment of required fees.
+All licensing, publishing or similar agreements with a copyright holder, publisher or other relevant party shall include provisions giving the Federal Government a royalty-free, non-exclusive, and irrevocable license to reproduce, publish, or otherwise use, and to authorize others to use, the copyrighted material for Federal Government purposes.

+Copies of copyright permissions and publication agreements should be submitted to the COPS Office.

+Please refer to award condition #21 on page 16 for a complete description of the copyright rights and responsibilities of the COPS Office and awardee.

+2. Work closely with the COPS Office and program manager to achieve the tasks specified in this cooperative agreement.

+A COPS Office Program Manager has been designated to participate in the planning and management of the cooperative agreement and to coordinate activities on behalf of the COPS Office.
+You should work closely with your designated COPS Office Program Manager to ensure that the tasks specified in the cooperative agreement are met.

+3. Provide further detail on project plans as requested by the program manager.

+Your COPS Office Program Manager is responsible for providing support and guidance in the planning and implementation of your project, and for taking steps to ensure that program objectives and goals are met as delineated in the cooperative agreement.
+In order for the COPS Office Program Manager to provide such guidance, she or he must be kept informed regarding significant project plans, activities, and deliverables.

+4. Adhere to the requirements or tasks specified in this cooperative agreement and not deviate from them unless requested adjustments are first presented to and approved by the program manager.

+By accepting this award, you are obtaining federal funds from the COPS Office and agree to the terms set forth in the cooperative agreement.
 As part of that agreement, your agency acknowledges that it will comply with these conditions.
-The designated COPS Program Manager and awardee project officers for their respective organizations shall have the authority to propose and approve any modifications to the cooperative agreement.
+The designated COPS Office Program Manager and awardee project officers for their respective organizations shall have the authority to propose and approve any modifications to the cooperative agreement.
 Modifications to the cooperative agreement may be proposed in writing at any time during the period of performance by either party, and shall become effective upon approval by both parties.
 Please be aware that the COPS Office will not approve any modification request that results in an increase of federal funds.

 The COPS Office realizes that agencies may need to reprogram award funds during the project award period.
 Reprogrammed funds must be within the scope of the original intent of the cooperative agreement.
 Your agency may reprogram its budget up to an aggregate of 10 percent of the total project cost without prior written approval from the COPS Office.
-However, you should notify your COPS Program Manager of any reprogramming that falls below the 10 percent threshold as well.
+However, you should notify your COPS Office Program Manager of any reprogramming that falls below the 10 percent threshold as well.
 Once the reprogramming of funds totals an aggregate of 10 percent or more of the award, your agency must seek written approval from the COPS Office for any additional budget modification requests.
 Refrain from obligating or purchasing any of the requested items or services until the reprogramming request is approved by the COPS Office.
 Please be advised that reprogramming requests for unallowable costs will not be approved.